wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_redshift.md

    CREATE USER gx_user PASSWORD 'your_password';
    ```

-3. Grant the new role schema `USAGE` and table `SELECT` permissions.
+3. Grant the new role schema `USAGE` and table and view `SELECT` permissions.

    ```sql title="Redshift query editor v2"
    GRANT USAGE ON SCHEMA your_schema TO ROLE gx_role;
    GRANT SELECT ON ALL TABLES IN SCHEMA your_schema TO ROLE gx_role;
    ```

 4. Optional.
-Grant the new role access to future tables in the schema.
+Grant the new role access to future tables and views in the schema.

    ```sql title="Redshift query editor v2"
    ALTER DEFAULT PRIVILEGES IN SCHEMA your_schema